Sovuh1/ChemicalDatabases/README.md

 # Name of article

-Supporting information and files for article "..."
+Supporting information and files for article "..." <br>
 For further details see jupyter notebook **Survey_analysis.ipynb**

 ## Data files: